BrkRaw/brkraw/docs/dev/hook-packages.md

 ## Hook manifest

-Each hook package must ship a `brkraw_hook.yaml` (or `brkraw_hook.yml`) file.
+To support `brkraw hook install`, your hook package should ship a `brkraw_hook.yaml` (or `brkraw_hook.yml`) manifest file.
+This manifest lists addon assets that BrkRaw will copy into the user's config directories.

-This manifest lists addon assets that `brkraw hook install` will copy into the user's BrkRaw config directories.
+If your hook package does not ship a manifest, it can still provide conversion code via the `brkraw.converter_hook` entrypoint, but it will not be able to install rules/specs/transforms via the hook installer.

 Example `brkraw_hook.yaml`: